 The magic of slow cooking and smoking typically requires wood chips, expensive equipment, and time (lots of time!).

-However, if you don’t have the time or equipment, a few drops of liquid smoke captures the flavor of hours of cooking into minutes.
+A few drops of liquid smoke can capture the flavor of hours of cooking into minutes.

 What Is Liquid Smoke And How Should You Use It?

 Liquid smoke is smoke that has been condensed into an edible liquid.

 There has been criticism towards liquid smoke as a cheap and fraudulent method used to infuse the familiar smoky flavor.

 But, when you do not have the means or time to smoke in the traditional method.